Representation of the European Commission in Germany: Information service

 The information service answers questions about all Europe related topics and supplies information material.
 In addition, it has a lot of information about the Regional policy of the European Union.

 Events

 The regional representation organises many events on its own or with co-operation partners in North Rhine-Westphalia, Hessen, Rhineland Palatinate and Saarland.

 Regional Representation in Munich

-The regional representation in Munich covers the federal states of Bavaria and Baden-Wuerttemberg.
-The acting head of the office is Renke Deckarm.
+The regional representation in Munich covers the federal states of Bavaria and Baden-Württemberg.
+The head of the office is Wolfgang Buecherl.

 Citizen service

 The department for citizen service provides interested citizen, journalists and school with information and materials.

 Events

-The regional representation office organises many events in Baden-Wuerttemberg and Bavaria.
+The regional representation office organises many events in Baden-Württemberg and Bavaria.

 Regional information and advise services

 EUROPE DIRECT

-In Germany there are 50 europe direct information centres as local link between the citizen and the European Union.
-The information centres are co-financed from the Budget of the European Union and has the purpose to help, inform and answers questions from the local public about the European Union.
+In Germany there are 50 EUROPE DIRECT centers.
+EUROPE DIRECTS form the local link between the citizen and the European Union.
+EUROPE DIRECTS are co-financed from the Budget of the European Union and has the purpose to help, inform and answer questions from the local public about the European Union.
 The representation office in Munich co-ordinate their work and supply materials and training for the staff.